TharinduDR/TransQuest/docs/examples/word_level_examples.md

 |                         |  Marmot              |  0.0000                  | 0.4373                  |  0.0000   |

 !!! note
     Please note that in WMT 2018 the organisers evaluated the gaps and the words in MT separately.
 This is different from WMT 2019 and WMT 2020.

 !!! note
     Please note that the baseline used in WMT 2018; Marmot does not support predicting quality for words in source and gaps in target.
 Hence, those values are set to 0.0000 in all the language pairs.

+!!! tip
+Too tired to train QE models?
+Checkout our [model zoo.](https://tharindudr.github.io/TransQuest/models/word_level_pretrained/)